Upgrades and new options for lathes

 24 October 2017

-XYZ Machine Tools has announced new options and upgrades for its SLX ProTURN lathes that will add further operator convenience and productivity.
+XYZ Machine Tools has announced new options and upgrades for its SLX ProTURN lathes.

 The largest machine in the range, the 3m bed SLX 555 with its 560mm swing over the bed, 104mm spindle bore and 3000mm between centres, now features a single door to access the working area.
 Replacing the double door system previously fitted, the new layout makes access to the entire bed length much easier for operators.
 Its design also means a reduction in weight, reducing the effort needed to open and close the door.